-The Board of Directors ("the Board") of Cymao Holdings Berhad recognises the importance in achieving high standard of corporate governance and observes the Principles and Best Practices as set out in the Malaysian Code on Corporate Governance ("the Code").
+The Board of Cymao recognises the importance in achieving high standard of corporate governance and observes the Principles and Best Practices as set out in the Malaysian Code on Corporate Governance 2012 ("the Code").
 The Group observed the Code as a fundamental part of discharging its responsibilities to protect and enhance shareholders value and financial performance of the Group.